Q: What is General Conference?

 A: YES − All of our worship services are open to the public and do not require a registration to attend.
+Additionally, one can attend any Kinship/Affinity Groups without a conference registration.
 We highly encourage you to register so that you might experience the conference.
 Be sure to take a look at the registration page to choose from one of our many different payment options.

 Q: Can I bring my family to the General Conference?

 A: YES − We encourage you to bring your family.
 Many of our registrants use the conference as part of their family vacation.
 We also provide children and youth programming for ages 3-18, so you do not have to worry about the little ones being left out.

 Q: Will there be programming for children?

 A: YES − We will have two programs, one for children and one for youth.
 Our children’s program is a week-long Vacation Bible School for children ages 3-12.
 We also have a youth program for ages 13-18 that provides a space for youth to connect.
 (Registration must achieve 20 kids for program to occur.
 Deadline for making a call is 1 April 2019.)

 Q: Will the conference provide programming for children under the age of three?

 A: NO − We will not be providing this service at the conference; however, the hotel offers babysitting services for a fee.
 Please contact the hotel to make arrangements or with any questions.

 Q: Will the conference write a Visa letter for my attendance?